The Success of Wāhine Māori is Critical to the Success of Aotearoa New Zealand

 “This Matariki and every day.
 For a prosperous and thriving Aotearoa New Zealand for all of us.”

-Read the full interview over on NZHerald.co.nz.
+Read the full story over on NZHerald.co.nz.